fconstancias/metabarcodingRpipeline/README.md

 			Maximum expected error for Fwd and Rev reads [if using -V V3 or V3V4, this parameter is already set]

 		--minLen=NUMERIC
-			Minimul read length [if using -V V3 or V3V4, this parameter is already set]
+			Minimul read length [if using -V V4 or V3V4, this parameter is already set]

 		-T NUMERIC, --slots=NUMERIC
 			Number of threads to perform the analyses

 		-h, --help
 			Show this help message and exit

-## Run the pipeline:

-activate the dedicated conda environment:

-	$ conda activate metabarcodingRpipeline

-Use ``Rscript`` to run the pipeline and specify some necessary parameters e.g.: *databases*

-	(metabarcodingRpipeline)$ Rscript scripts/dada2_metabarcoding_pipeline.R \
-		-i test-data \
-		-o dada2 \
-		-V V3V4 \
-		--metadata test-data/metadata.xlsx \
-		--database ~/db/silva_nr99_v138_train_set.fa.gz \
-		--database_for_species_assignments ~/db/silva_species_assignment_v138.fa.gz > mylogs.txt 2>&1

-The ``> mylogs.txt 2>&1`` trick will redirect what is printed on the screen to a file including potential errors and also parameters that you used.

-## TO DO:

-- <s>add phylogenetic tree to a phyloseq object</s>
-- replace taxonomic assignments of a phyloseq object